zavalab/ADAM_Documentation/input_files.md

 </p>

 <p>
-    Unlike existing technologies, <b>pseudo technologies</b> are not physical techology sites and thus do not require installation or operational costs.
+    Unlike existing technologies, <b>pseudo technologies</b> are not physical technology sites and thus do not require installation or operational costs.
 Instead, <b>pseudo technologies represent natural processes such as the release of nutrients into the soil</b>.
-For example, when struvite, a phosphorus-based fertilizer, is applied to cropfields, the crops do not use the struvite directly.
+For example, when struvite, a phosphorus-based fertilizer, is applied to crop fields, the crops do not use the struvite directly.
 Instead, the struvite releases phosphorus, and the phosphorus is then taken up by crops.
-ADAM defines this process through a pseudo technology which transforms strufite into phsophorus.
+ADAM defines this process through a pseudo technology that transforms struvite into phosphorus.
 </p>

 <br>